-While not new, Vivitrol is an injectable version of naltrexone, a generic drug which has been used in the treatment of opioid addiction since the mid-1980s.
+While not new, Vivitrol is an injectable version of naltrexone, a generic drug that has been used in the treatment of opioid addiction since the mid-1980s.
 Vivitrol is an antagonist that blocks receptors in the brain so they can’t be activated by opioids.
 That prevents a person from feeling euphoria, or the “high” produced by taking opioid-based pain pills or heroin.
 Initially available as a pill, oral naltrexone, wasn’t a huge success because it didn’t completely reduce cravings for opioids and it was hard to get addicts to adhere to taking it daily.
 In 2006, an injectable version of naltrexone – first called Vivitrex but later branded Vivitrol — was approved to treat alcohol dependence.
 In 2010, the FDA approved the Vivitrol shot to help prevent relapse in opioid addicts, though it noted several warnings regarding its use.
-(See more about the warnings below.)

-Suboxone vs Methadone vs Vivitrol
+Suboxone vs Methadone

 Buprenorphine is a semi-synthetic opioid that partially activates receptors in the brain that crave opioids.
-Doses are set to give addicts enough medication not to feel the symptoms of withdraw but also not enough to feel high.
+Doses are set to give addicts enough medication not to feel the symptoms of withdrawal but also not enough to feel high.
 The medications, called agonists, have been studied for decades and found to be effective when used in conjunction with treatment.
 Suboxone, a brand of the medication, also includes naloxone to prevent tampering and abuse.
-It is among the most-prescribed versions of this medication in the country.
+It is among the most prescribed versions of this medication in the country.
 First approved by the FDA for use to treat opioid addiction in 2002, buprenorphine-based medications are most often taken as pills or films that dissolve under the tongue or inside the cheek.
 Recently, the FDA cautiously approved a longer-acting version of buprenorphine that can be placed under the skin to release a steady dose of the medication for up to six months for patients who have done well and have been put on smaller doses of the medication.